 Dana S. Dunn, Ph.D., earned his B.A. in psychology from Carnegie Mellon University and received his Ph.D. in social psychology from the University of Virginia.
-He chaired the psychology department at Moravian in Bethlehem, PA for six years, and currently is assistant dean for special projects and professor of psychology at Moravian.
+He chaired the psychology department at Moravian in Bethlehem, PA for six years, and currently is professor of psychology at Moravian.
 A Fellow of the American Psychological Association and the Association of Psychological Science, Dunn served as President of the Society for the Teaching of Psychology in 2010.
 He frequently speaks at national and regional disciplinary conferences.
 Dunn has written numerous articles, chapters, and book reviews concerning his areas of research interest: the teaching of psychology, social psychology, and rehabilitation psychology.
 He is the author or editor of many books, including The Psychologically Literate Citizen (edited with J. Cranney), Psychology Applied to Modern Life (authored with W. Weiten and E. Y. Hammer), Research Methods for Social Psychology, The Practical Researcher: A Student Guide to Conducting Psychological Research, and A Short Guide to Writing about Psychology.